 Despite Earth Class Mail’s new pricing being more simplified compared to the previous pricing, there are still many parts that require more clarity.
 I’ve used my MBA skills here to surface the most important parts of their pricing so you don’t need to spend $100K in tuition to do the same.
 Hopefully it’ll help you make a more informed decision on what’s the right fit for you.

-If there are any corrections to be made, please send them my way.
-You can also view a comparison chart.
+If there are any corrections to be made, please send them our way.